howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 After the mutation was performed, `react-router-dom` will now navigate back to the `LinkList` component that's accessible on the root route: `/`.

-> **Note**: It won't display the new `Link` created, it'll just redirect to the root route, you could always refresh to see the changes made.
-We'll see how to update the data after the `Mutation` is being triggered on `More Mutations and Updating the Store` chapter!
+> **Note**: It won't display the newly created `Link`, it'll just redirect to the root route, you could always refresh to see the changes made.
+We'll see how to update the data after the `Mutation` is being triggered on the `More Mutations and Updating the Store` chapter!